LamaAni/parse-commit-args-action/README.md

 event_name | The name of the github event | true version | The detected version (defaults to branch, head or tag).
 Will match the release name | true
  | |
-versions | Array.
-Decomposition of the version using a split char (for use in docker releases). eg. fancy.0.1.12 -> \[fancy, fancy.0, fancy.0.1, fancy.0.1.12\] | false ref | the github ref | false last_commit | The last commit | false
-commits | A collection of associated commits | false
+versions | Spaced out value.
+Decomposition of the version using a split char (for use in docker releases). eg. fancy.0.1.12 -> fancy fancy.0, fancy.0.1 fancy.0.1.12 | false ref | the github ref | false last_commit | The last commit | false commits | A collection of associated commits | false